Daniel-J-S/Student-Facing-Website-PWA/src/page-content/course-details.md

 ## Lesson Recordings

-Lessons will be recorded and embedded as a link into the lesson day homepage within 24-48 hours
+Lessons will be recorded and embedded as a link into the lesson day homepage and in Slack the next morning

 <!--
 <br>